 Lisa Phillips, Life Coach and Confidence Expert.

 With over 22 years experience, Award Winning Life Coach Lisa Phillips is the author of ‘ The Confidence Coach’ book.
 Previously based in Sydney, Australia, Lisa is now based in Corby, Northamptonshire.
 She works with clients all over the world via Zoom, Skype and telephone.
 Lisa is also a trained counsellor, Career Coach and Business Coach.
-Lisa regularly appears on TV and Radio sharing her expert Life Coaching tips.
+Her expertise is regularly appears on TV and Radio.